Skip to main content

 search_knowledge(query: str, user: str | None = None, limit: int = 5)

 Searches the project’s knowledge pages for business context: definitions, caveats, and policies.
 Returns ranked hits plus any caveats auto-surfaced because a hit references their bound semantic entity.
 Call this before answering any question about what a metric means or how it’s calculated: this project’s definitions may differ from textbook ones.
 Returns empty hits when the project has no knowledge pages.
+Each hit’s score is a rank-fusion value (RRF), not a confidence or relevance percentage.
+Use hit order, not the raw number, to judge how well a result matches.
+See canonic knowledge search for the exact formula.

 read_knowledge_page(page: str, user: str | None = None)